Bookrage001/osc/resources/docs/widgets/inputs.md

 ### `keydown`
 - type: `string`
 - default: `''`
-- usage: [MathJS](http://mathjs.org/docs/expressions/syntax.html) expression whose output will be sent to the linked widget.
-This will be evaluated when the key combo is pressed.
-Available variables are ;
+- usage: this property is evaluated each time the key combo is pressed.
+[Formulas](../extras/advanced-property-syntax/#formulas) are given extras variables in this context:
-  - `value`: widget's value
   - `key`: pressed key name (usefull for handling multiple keys with a single `keys` widget)
   - `ctrl`: control key state
   - `alt`: alt key state